 “The following guidelines indicate when to adapt to native platform conventions and adaptation is optional.
 Platform conventions constantly evolve, and Material Design is evolving with them to increase the quality of our design patterns.”Source: Material.io

-React Native Paper is a UI component library, arose as a result of a passion for React Native and Material Design.
-It allows building beautiful interfaces on Mobile and Web with high-quality cross-platform components.
+React Native Paper allows for building beautiful interfaces on mobile and web with high-quality cross-platform components.
 It is responsive, fast, and works reliably no matter the platform.
 Made with exceptional pixel precision, the components meet the standards imposed by Material Design, which gives them a native look and feeling.

 The library is constantly maintained and developed.
 Currently, it contains about 30 customizable and production-ready components, which can be really helpful in the product creation process.